-Teenager charged after 23km police chase from Māngere to Te Atatū
+Teen charged after 23km police chopper pursuit from Māngere to Te Atatū

 The Police Eagle helicopter was sent as a result and officers soon spotted the vehicle involved.

-It travelled onto State Highway 16 before officers managed to spike it just over 23km away in Te Atatū, West Auckland.
+The vehicle travelled onto State Highway 16 before officers managed to spike it just over 23km away in Te Atatū, West Auckland.

 AdvertisementAdvertise with NZME.